ttymck/pyalgotrade/doc/tutorial.rst

 Note that you should run **only one server and one or more workers**.

-If you just want to run strategies in parallel in your own desktop you can take advantage of the **pyalgotrade.optimizer.local** module like this:
+If you just want to run strategies in parallel in your own desktop you can take advantage of the **quantworks.optimizer.local** module like this:

 .. literalinclude:: ../samples/tutorial-optimizer-local.py